 In addition to reducing premium payments for drivers, PAYD policies have demonstrated social and environmental benefits too.
 Less driving means fewer accidents, less congestion, as well as reduced pollution and carbon emissions.
 As such, the California Air Resources Board has recommended the adoption of PAYD insurance as one of the means to meet future climate change gas reduction targets.

-As of March 2012, there are currently four insurance companies in California who offer PAYD pricing policies.
+As of September 2013, there are currently five insurance companies in California who offer PAYD pricing policies.